nidrissi/web/content/class/1920-homotopie/index.en.md

 ## Bibliography

 <div class="alert alert-primary" role="alert">
-Grégory Ginot gave <a href="https://www.math.univ-paris13.fr/~ginot/Homotopie/">a course in 2017–2019 on the same topic</a>.
-On his webpage, you can find <strong><a class="alert-link" href="https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf">lecture notes</a></strong>, as well as past exercise sheets and past exams.
+<a class="alert-link" href="notes.pdf">Lecture notes are available here.</a>
 </div>

+Grégory Ginot gave [a course in 2017–2019 on the same topic](https://www.math.univ-paris13.fr/~ginot/Homotopie).
+On his webpage, you can find [**his lecture notes**](https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf), as well as past exercise sheets and past exams.

 Works on homotopy theory: